-The National Centre for Cultural Competence acknowledges and pays respect to the Traditional Owners of the land on which we meet.
+The National Centre for Cultural Competence acknowledges and pays respect to the Traditional Owners of the land on which we meet, the Gadigal people of the Eora Nation.
 It is upon their ancestral lands that the University of Sydney is built.
 As we share our own knowledge, teaching, learning and research practices within this University may we also pay respect to the knowledge embedded forever within the Aboriginal Custodianship of Country.

 Welcome from the Acting Deputy Vice-ChancelLor (Indigenous Strategy and Services), Professor Juanita